-The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Fujifilm X-M1 are two digital cameras that were announced, respectively, in September 2016 and June 2013.
+The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Fujifilm X-M1 are two digital cameras that were officially introduced, respectively, in September 2016 and June 2013.
 Both the G80 and the X-M1 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G80) and an APS-C (X-M1) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G80 vs Fujifilm X-M1

-The side-by-side display below illustrates the physical size and weight of the Panasonic G80 and the Fujifilm X-M1.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G80 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic G80 and the Fujifilm X-M1 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G80 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-M1 is considerably smaller (31 percent) than the Panasonic G80.
 Moreover, the X-M1 is substantially lighter (35 percent) than the G80.
 It is worth mentioning in this context that the G80 is splash and dust resistant, while the X-M1 does not feature any corresponding weather-sealing.